gonjavi/-ReactNodeExpressVehiculos/README.md

 # ReactNodeExpressVehiculos

+This is a full-stack project to register cars, using React, Redux, CSS3 and Boostrap for the frontend, and Node, Express, SQLServer for the backend.

 Este es un proyecto full-stack de registro de automoviles, utilizando React, Redux, CSS3 y Bootstrap en el frontend, y para el backend, Node, Express y SQLServer.

 ![screenshot](./screenshot.png)